Geo-Enabling Street Sweeping Routes Using ArcGIS and SAP HANA

 Uniting Three Business Systems

-“The primary challenge was architecting a scalable solution that would unite three separate but associated business systems.” said Andrew Tangeman, Quartic Solutions’ GIS Architect.
-The solution, named GeoSweep, had to be capable of integrating three environments.
-Geosweep pulls and pushes data between a SAP HANA EAM system, a CalAmp Automated Vehicle Location (AVL) system, and an Esri ArcGIS Enterprise System.
+The primary challenge was architecting a scalable solution to unite three separate but associated business systems.
+The solution, GeoSweep, had to integrate three environments.
+GeoSweep pulls and pushes data between an SAP HANA EAM system, a CalAmp Automated Vehicle Location (AVL) system, and an Esri ArcGIS Enterprise System.

-Another function of GeoSweep is to handle non-reoccurring work order information.
+Another function of GeoSweep is to handle information on non-reoccurring work orders.
 For example, in the case of a special event in Mission Bay Park, a truck may have swept locations inside the park that are not contained in the normal predetermined route.
-The map highlights these differences, and the supervisor can then add a special event work order into SAP.
-Once the work order exists in SAP, using the map the associated actual GPS locations can be added to the workorder.
-The design handles sweeping data associated with both the left and right-hand curb street segments.
+The map highlights these differences, and the supervisor can then add a special event work order in SAP.
+Once the work order exists in SAP, the associated GPS locations can be added to the work order using the map.
+The design handles sweeping data associated with the left and right-hand curb street segments.
+GeoSweep will receive routine maintenance updates to keep up with Esri’s application lifecycle plan.
+The next planned upgrade is for fiscal year 2019.

 Ready for Action?